Maaz-qureshi98/CRADMap-Beyond-the-Visible/README.md

 # YouTube Video Link: https://youtu.be/Ru90XuQ1vd8

-The repository contains instructions and scripts to run distributed mapping on the turtlebot4 with centralized processing.
+The repository contains instructions and scripts to run distributed mapping on the Autonomous Mobile Robots with centralized processing.

 Requirements - Turtlebot: